Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 [RailEurope](https://www.raileurope.com/) will sell you tickets for most rail journeys across Europe, regardless of the rail provider.
 You can also set alerts with Rail Europe that will let you know when tickets go on sale.
 The [Trainline](https://www.thetrainline.com/) is also a great place to buy tickets for multi-country travel.

 Alternatively, go direct to the train provider websites: [SNCF](https://www.sncf.com/en) (France), [Deutsche Bahn](https://int.bahn.de/en) (Germany), [Renfe](https://www.renfe.com/es/en) (Spain), [Trenitalia](https://www.trenitalia.com/en.html) (Italy) or [OBB](https://www.oebb.at/en/) (Austria) (see [seat61.com](http://seat61.com) for others).

+O﻿ur website article [How to find routes and destinations](https://flightfree.co.uk/post/how-to-find-routes-and-destinations/) can also help you here.

 ## Connections